sefffal/Octofitter.jl/docs/src/rel-astrom.md

 # [Fit Relative Astrometry](@id fit-astrometry)

-Here is a worked example of a basic model.
-It contains a star with a single planet, and several astrometry points.
+Here is a worked example of a one-planet model fit to relative astrometry (positions measured between the planet and the host star).

-The full code is available on [GitHub](https://github.com/sefffal/Octofitter.jl/examples/basic-example.jl)

 Start by loading the Octofitter and Distributions packages:
 ```@example 1
 using Octofitter, Distributions
 ```

-## Creating a planet

-Create our first planet.
-Let's name it planet B.
+## Specifying the data
+We will create a likelihood object to contain our relative astrometry data.
+We can specify this data in several formats.
+It can be listed in the code or loaded from a file (eg. a CSV file, FITS table, or SQL database).

 ```@example 1
 astrom = PlanetRelAstromLikelihood(
     (epoch = 5000, ra = -505.7637580573554, dec = -66.92982418533026, σ_ra = 10, σ_dec = 10, cor=0),
     (epoch = 5120, ra = -502.570356287689, dec = -37.47217527025044, σ_ra = 10, σ_dec = 10, cor=0),